WELCOME BACK!We're ready when you are

 BEFORE YOU VISIT

-Please stay home if you have travelled outside of Canada within the past 14 days, had close contact with a confirmed case of COVID-19, feel ill, or are experiencing any of the following symptoms:
+Please stay home if you have travelled outside of Canada within the past 14 days, are travelling from a COVID-19 zone higher than Peterborough (currently at YELLOW), had close contact with a confirmed case of COVID-19, feel ill, or are experiencing any of the following symptoms:

 - new or worse cough